Rice Pudding

 Prepare the Rice

-1. Wash the rice 2-3 times until the water is clear.
-This washes away the excess starch from the grains.
-Pour some water into the bowl, stir the rice with your fingers and then drain the water and repeat until it is (almost) clear.
+1. Wash until the water is mostly clear to remove excess starch – pour some water into the bowl, stir the rice with your fingers and then drain the water and repeat until it is (almost) clear.

 Prepare the Almonds